mkorpela/pabot/README.md

 --processes   [NUMBER OF PROCESSES]
   How many parallel executors to use (default max of 2 and cpu count)

+--pabotlib
+  Start PabotLib remote server.
+This enables locking and resource distribution between parallel test executions.

+--resourcefile [FILEPATH]
+  Indicator for a file that can contain shared variables for distributing resources.
+This needs to be used together with pabotlib option.
+Resource file syntax is same as Windows ini files.
+Where a section is a shared set of variables.

 Example usages:

      pabot test_directory